By Daniel Nour

 Swarming like flies to light, in their birkenstocks and turtle necks, with their ironic glasses and nonchalant manners, a bevy of White folks also settled in for this discussion of ethnicity in the suburb of Glebe.

 Between the Levant and the Horn of Africa, lies the Arab Republic of Egypt.
-As an Egyptian-Australian trying to forge a way into and through Australia’s mainly White literary circles, and a practicing Catholic, I was immediately heartened by the celebration of three writers whose ethnicity was being highlighted as a central component of their personalities, and not as incidental or even worse, decorative.
+As an Egyptian-Australian trying to forge a way into and through Australia’s mainly White literary circles, I was immediately heartened by the celebration of three writers whose ethnicity was being highlighted as a central component of their personalities, and not as incidental or even worse, decorative.

 In Ahmad’s Reading Malcolm X in Arab-Australia and Warsame’s This Vast Conspiracy of Memory, people of colour are given a tantalising glimpse of the self unpolluted by racism, of what Ahmad calls a ‘racialised body,’ re-defining and recreating itself.